 Despite this, wounds remain a largely silent epidemic.

-Wound Awareness Week aims to shine a spotlight on Australia's wound problem, and it's easy to show your support.
-Here are some of the simple things you can do to help.
+Wound Awareness Week aims to shine a spotlight on Australia's wound problem.

-Share our excellent social media content with your networks!
+Share our social media tiles in your networks.

 Meet Oozie T. Wound

-Meet Oozie T. Wound, a fun character with a serious message to share about the unsightly, uncomfortable and sometimes embarrassing realities of life for more than 450,000 Australians living with wounds.
+Meet our mascot, Oozie T. Wound, a fun character with a serious message to share about the unsightly, uncomfortable and sometimes embarrassing realities of life for more than 450,000 Australians living with wounds.

 Oozie invites Australia to 'embrace the ooze' during Wound Awareness Week by hosting a Big Oozie Bake Off morning tea!